vishalcloudyuga/dcos-docs/1.8/administration/haproxy-adminrouter.md

       # Overwrite Host header to 'dcoshost'.
 This makes the Location
       # header in DC/OS Admin Router upstream responses contain a
-      # predictable hostname (nginx uses this header value when
+      # predictable hostname (NGINX uses this header value when
       # constructing absolute redirect URLs).
 That value is used
       # in the response Location header rewrite logic (see regular
       # expression-based rewrite in the backend section below).